 "Verily, this is fasting and prayer, or in other words, rejoicing and prayer."

-Question: Do you Rejoice when you Fast?
+Question: Do you rejoice when you fast?

 16 Moreover when ye fast, be not, as the hypocrites, of a sad countenance: for they disfigure their faces, that they may appear unto men to fast.
 Verily I say unto you, They have their reward.17 But thou, when thou fastest, anoint thine head, and wash thy face;18 That thou appear not unto men to fast, but unto thy Father which is in secret: and thy Father, which seeth in secret, shall reward thee openly. - Matthew 6:16-18